pkanchi23/ColdEmailCopilot/README.md

 # ColdEmailCopilot 📧

 AI-powered cold email generation from LinkedIn profiles.
-Craft personalized outreach emails with GPT-4 and Claude in seconds.
+Craft personalized outreach emails with ChatGPT and Claude in seconds.

 ## ✨ Features